Washington Commanders' return to DC clears another hurdle with preliminary council approval

 The ownership group led by Harris has been considering locations in Washington, Maryland and Virginia since buying the team from Dan Snyder in 2022.
 Congress passed a bill transferring the RFK Stadium land to the city that was signed by then-President Joe Biden in early January.

-That paved the way for making it possible to replace the old stadium with a mixed-use development, including the new playing field for the Commanders.
+That paved the way for possibly replacing the old stadium with a mixed-use development, including the new playing field for the Commanders.

 However, President Donald Trump last month threatened to block federal support for the stadium project unless the team reverted to its former name, Redskins.
-That issue did not come up during Friday's council meeting.
+The debate over the team's nickname did not come up during Friday's council meeting, although Councilmember Anita Bonds did stress the need to pass this legislation as a way of avoiding possible federal intervention.

-Council Chairman Phil Mendelson's office recently estimated the redevelopment could generate $26.6 billion in tax revenue over 30 years.
-The district would contribute $1 billion toward the stadium project, while the team would fund the remaining $2.7 billion.
+“The land was transferred to us via a bill that passed Congress and signed by President Joe Biden two weeks before he left office.
+I don't need to remind everyone that times are very different now," Bonds said.
+"There is new leadership in our federal government, a new party controlling Congress, and perhaps others across the country and region that may be waiting for us to not approve this deal, so that they can take over.
+And trust me — if that happens, D.C. gets nothing."

 AP NFL: https://apnews.com/hub/nfl